soarlab/FPTuner/README.md

 1. The label of the variable.

 2. The group ID of the variable.
-Expressions assigned with the same group ID will be assigned with the same bit-width.
+Expressions assigned with the same group (gang) ID will be assigned with the same bit-width.
 In this example, we assume that we want to assign different bit-widths to the variables.
 Thus, the three variables have different ID: A has 1, B has 2, and C has 3.